debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - More to come soon, covering the different perspectives of the workshop

 ## Call for Talks and Demos for Debugging-in-Practice Track
 For this **Debugging-in-Practice track**, we solicit work that advances the understanding of issues related to debugging ML models in practice.
 Submissions from industry practitioners are welcome and encouraged.
-Accepted submissions will be presented as **either talks or interactive demos**.
+Accepted submissions will be presented as **talks or interactive demos**.
 An award will be given to the best submission in this track.

 Topics of interest include but are not limited to:

-- Success and failure stories from deploying ML models in the real world
+- **Success and failure stories** from deploying ML models in the real world

-- Software and hardware tools for model debugging -- demos of tools are welcome and highly encouraged
+- **Software and hardware tools** for model debugging -- demos of tools are welcome and highly encouraged

-- Understanding the domain-specific nuances of debugging ML models - e.g., debugging ML models in healthcare, criminal justice, public policy, education, and other social good applications
+- Understanding the **domain-specific** nuances of debugging ML models - e.g., debugging ML models in healthcare, criminal justice, public policy, education, and other social good applications

-- Best practices for debugging large-scale ML systems in industry
+- Best practices for **debugging large-scale ML systems in industry**

 ### Important Dates
 - **Submission deadline**: April 1, 2019, 11.59pm Anywhere on Earth (AoE) time